Dynamic-Capital/Dynamic-Capital/docs/DEPLOYMENT.md

 ## DNS for App Platform

-DigitalOcean assigns the default domain `dynamic-capital.ondigitalocean.app`.
-The authoritative zone lives in [`dns/dynamic-capital.ondigitalocean.app.zone`](../dns/dynamic-capital.ondigitalocean.app.zone) and pins the required NS and A records (162.159.140.98 and 172.66.0.96).
-Apply those records if you recreate the domain or migrate DNS so Cloudflare continues proxying the web dashboard and the Supabase-powered Edge Functions through the same hostname.
+DigitalOcean still provisions a default `dynamic-capital.ondigitalocean.app` domain.
+Its exported zone file lives in [`dns/dynamic-capital.ondigitalocean.app.zone`](../dns/dynamic-capital.ondigitalocean.app.zone) and captures the required NS and A records (162.159.140.98 and 172.66.0.96).
+Use that file if you need to rehydrate the fallback host while keeping Cloudflare in front of the service.
+Production traffic should target `dynamic-capital.lovable.app` once the Lovable domain is live.

 ### CDN configuration for DigitalOcean Spaces